Nicotiana glauca: Phylogeny

 There are around 76 species in the Nicotiana genus, the sole member of the Nicotianeae tribe.
 Phylogenetic research suggests the following species are closely related:

 Uses

-The plant is used for a variety of medicinal purposes and smoked by Native American groups.
-The Cahuilla people used leaves interchangeably with other tobacco species in hunting rituals and as a poultice to treat swellings, bruises, cuts, wounds, boils, sores, inflamed throat, and swollen glands.
-It contains the toxic alkaloid anabasine and ingestion of the leaves can be fatal.
+The plant is used for a variety of medicinal purposes by Native American groups.
+The Cahuilla people used leaves interchangeably with other tobacco species in religious rituals and as a poultice to treat swellings, bruises, cuts, wounds, boils, sores, inflamed throat, and swollen glands.
+It contains high doses of the alkaloids anabasine and nicotine such that ingestion of the leaves can be fatal.
 It is being investigated for use as a biofuel.